RealDoigt/simple-stupid-object-notation/readme.md

-_Note: This is about SSON 2.0, which isn't backwards compatible with 1.0_

 # SSON
 SSON stands for either **S**imple **S**tupid **O**bject **N**otation.
 SSON was made for the specific needs I had for helping me create game entities in one of my projects.
 I have since kept it evolving according to my needs.